TheWeirdDee/notch/GATES.md

 Post-fix sweep: `tsc --noEmit` clean, `eslint .` clean, isolated `NOTCH_NEXT_DIR=.next-publish next build --webpack` clean (6 routes).
 Full regression:
 87/87 unchanged.
 Ledger: 44/44 MATCH, unchanged.
 Nothing committed.

+## Wallet-connect fix, proof-trail gaps closed, whitepaper PDF rendered (2026-09-13)

+Full account: `DECISIONS.md` D47.

+- **Fixed:** the live-deployed nav bar's wallet-connect button could hang on "Connecting…" forever (reported live on Vercel, with a screenshot).
+No timeout existed around the connect call.
+Now races `connectAsync` against a 20s timeout with its own local state — always recovers, always states why.
+- **Closed, verified live before being called closed:**
+  1. Real activation tx (`instantiateClaim()`, block 5,475,774) added to `DEMO` and surfaced on `/verify` and `/position` — it existed in the docs the whole time but was never linked in the app itself.
+  2. Before/after `available()` proof for the 70,000 finance tx, read live at blocks 5,475,774 (100,000) and 5,475,775 (30,000) — proves the transaction caused the
+     change, not just that both numbers separately exist.
+  3. The mined refusal's raw revert selector (`0xa3388671`) now shown alongside its decoded signature (`InsufficientFinancingCapacity()`), independently recomputable.
+(Caught and corrected a self-made error while doing this: a first selector computation via `toFunctionSelector('error ...()')` was wrong — `0x7bacac4b` — corrected via raw `keccak256`, which matched the chain's real `0xa3388671` exactly.)
+- **Gate 9's deferred PDF-export item, now actually done.** `web/notch-deck.html` (published earlier as a Claude Artifact) still needed a human to export it to PDF and upload it somewhere — that never happened.
+Built a real whitepaper instead:
+  `docs/whitepaper.html` → `NOTCH_WHITEPAPER.pdf` (repo root), rendered via
+  `web/scripts/render-whitepaper.mjs` driving a locally installed Chrome through `playwright-core` (already a `web/` devDependency — no browser download, no new package).
+Reviewed page-by-page as rendered PNGs before being trusted.
+Committed to the repo, so its URL is permanent (`raw.githubusercontent.com/TheWeirdDee/notch/main/NOTCH_WHITEPAPER.pdf`) without needing IPFS or Google Drive.

+Full regression: 87/87 tests, 44/44 ledger MATCH, `deployment-check` MATCH, `tsc --noEmit` and `eslint .` clean.
+A transient 3-test flake under concurrent headless-Chrome load during one mid-fix run did not repeat once re-run in isolation — resource contention, not a regression (see D47 for detail).
+Notch's own contracts: untouched, not redeployed.